eksctl-io/eksctl/userdocs/src/usage/gitops-v2.md

-# New: GitOps with Flux v2
+# GitOps with Flux v2

 [Gitops](https://www.weave.works/technologies/gitops/) is a way to do Kubernetes application delivery.
 It works by using Git as a single source of truth for Kubernetes resources